SamCreamer/goats/README.md

-### A comprehensive summary of the greatest athelets of all time
+### A comprehensive summary of the greatest athletes of all time

 As of November, 2019